Do you find yourself thinking too much?

 Thinking gives you distance from feelings like anxiety, fear and sadness.
 These emotions are driven by the need to sort out issues in your life.

-The second reason is that some of us feel first and connect that feeling to a thought, while others think first and connect that thought to a feeling.
+The second reason is that some of you might feel first and connect that feeling to a thought.
+While others think first and connect that thought to a feeling.

 Step 1.
 Recognise Your Thoughts

 Recognise that the thoughts are just a voice in your head.